-Hairspray the Musical, with music by Marc Shaiman and lyrics by Shaiman and Scott Wittman, features well-known songs such as “Good Morning Baltimore”, “Big, Blonde and Beautiful”, “I Can Hear the Bells” and “You Can’t Stop the Beat”.
+Hairspray London Musical, with music by Marc Shaiman and lyrics by Shaiman and Scott Wittman, features well-known songs such as “Good Morning Baltimore”, “Big, Blonde and Beautiful”, “I Can Hear the Bells” and “You Can’t Stop the Beat”.

 Hairspray tickets are now available to book.

-Hairspray in London West End
+Hairspray London Tickets in the West End

 Following its world premiere on Broadway in 2002, Hairspray made its transfer over the Atlantic to the West End in 2007 when it opened at the Shaftesbury Theatre.
-Starring Michael Ball as Edna Turnblad, the production – directed by Jack O’Brien – also starred Mel Smith, Tracie Bennett and newcomer to the stage, Leanne Jones in the role of Tracy.
+Starring Michael Ball as Edna Turnblad, the production – directed by Jack O’Brien – also starred Mel Smith, Tracie Bennett, and newcomer to the stage, Leanne Jones in the role of Tracy.

 Hairspray was nominated for eleven Olivier Awards, which set a record at the time, and won the award for best musical, plus best actor and actress in a musical for Michael Ball and Leanne Jones.

-The show ran for over 1,000 performances during which time cast changes included Brian Conley, Phil Jupitus and Sharon D Clarke before it closed on 28th March 2010.
+The show ran for over 1,000 performances during which time cast changes included Brian Conley, Phil Jupitus, and Sharon D Clarke before it closed on 28th March 2010.